darktasevski/CompSci/Math/geometry.md

 ### Graphing coordinates

-For graphing coordinates we are using ordered pairs (x, y), where x represents the point on the x-axis and y a point on the y-axis.
+For graphing coordinates, we are using ordered pairs (x, y), where x represents the point on the x-axis and y a point on the y-axis.

 ### Quadrants